vinhlevinhle/ToyRobotApplication/README.md

 1) Clone the ToyRobot from GitHub then load your Visual Studio IDE
 2) Open the project solution file ToyRobotApplication.sln under the root folder mention above
 3) To build this project in release mode by changing the build configuration manager from debug to release option.
+   Then along the top menu of your VS IDE, select the build tab which review the dropdown options, select 'Build Solution'
-4) Then to launch the ToyRobot Console application that we just built, select 'Debug' from the top menu
+5) If the output windows indicate build succeeded, then to launch the ToyRobot Console application that we just built, select 'Debug' from the top menu
-5) In the 'Debug' dropdown select the option 'Start Without Debugging'
+6) In the 'Debug' dropdown select the option 'Start Without Debugging'
-6) A black console window will display the welcome message with a menu item list explaining how to control the ToyRobot
+7) A black console window will display the welcome message with a menu item list explaining how to control the ToyRobot

 To run the unit test, exit the ToyRobot Console application with 'q'
 1) Go back to VS IDE, from the 'Test' dropdown menu, select 'Run All Tests'